Deep Learning Based Superposition Coded Modulation for Hierarchical Semantic Communications over Broadcast Channels: Experiment Results

 \subsubsection{NN Architecture and Hyperparameters}

 The transmitter design has been presented in Section III.
-For decoders, we adopt Spinal-net\cite{spinal} for coarse classification as well as fine classification.
 The semantic decoders for image recovery at both receivers have the same NN architecture, which consists of Resnet blocks combined with the depth-to-space operation to perform the upsampling.
+Spinal-net\cite{spinal} is adopted for both coarse and fine classification.
 Table~\ref{architecture} presents the details of the NN architecture we use in this paper.
 We employ the Adam optimizer for the training.
-The detailed learning rate (LR) schedule is shown in Table~\ref{lr}.
+The learning rate (LR) schedule is shown in Table~\ref{lr}.
 The experiments are conducted using two super-constellations: 4QAM$\times$4QAM and 4QAM$\times$16QAM.
-We set the value of the power allocation factor $a$ such that the super-constellations form rectangular QAM constellation.
-Specifically, for 4QAM$\times$4QAM, we set $a=0.80$, and for 4QAM$\times$16QAM, we set $a=0.76$.
+We set the value of the PAF $\alpha$ such that the super-constellations form rectangular QAM constellations.
+Specifically, for 4QAM$\times$4QAM, we set $\alpha=0.80$, and for 4QAM$\times$16QAM, we set $\alpha=0.76$.
 All the experiments are performed on Intel Xeon Silver 4214R CPU, and 24 GB Nvidia GeForce RTX 3090 Ti graphics card with Pytorch powered with CUDA 11.4.